Inspired by our Ancestors.

 Alutiiq identity is a marriage of genealogy, worldview, and experience that transcend the inevitable changes of time that influence, but do not define, all societies.
 The journey that began long ago continues today.

-This cultural history provided by the Alutiiq Museum.
+This cultural history was provided by the Alutiiq Museum.